niconical/niconical/README.md

 ### Hola

-In 2023, I came into contact with OpenSource through [OSPP](https://summer-ospp.ac.cn/) and [GLCC](https://www.gitlink.org.cn/glcc), hoping to continue to make my own contributions to the OpenSource community.
+In 2023, I came into contact with open source through [OSPP](https://summer-ospp.ac.cn/) and [GLCC](https://www.gitlink.org.cn/glcc), hoping to continue to make my own contributions to the community.

 - 🔭 I’m currently working on [CAS](https://www.cas.cn/).
 - 🌱 I’m currently learning 🦀 Rust and ☕ Java